Quantum Langevin Dynamics for Optimization: Convergence of QLD

 \subsection{Convergence of QLD in the convex case}

-Our goal is to demonstrate that the expectation value of the objective function $V(x)$ converges to the global minimum $V(x^*)$ at a defined rate under the evolution of QLD.
+In this subsection, we mainly focus on the one-dimensional case.
+Our goal is to demonstrate that the expectation value of the one-dimensional objective function $V(x)$ converges to the global minimum $V(x^*)$ at a defined rate under the evolution of QLD.
 This necessitates the consideration of the expectation value of the Hamiltonian $H$, as if we can establish that the expectation value of $H$ diminishes, it follows that the expectation value of $V$ will also decrease.
 With this understanding, we initially present Lemma \ref{lem:Ehrenfest}, which enables us to calculate the time evolution of the expectation value of any observable evolving by standard Lindblad equation.
 After that, we show some commutation relations used in the calculation referring to Lemma \ref{lem:commutation_relations}.
 Subsequently, we verify the convergence of the expectation value of $H$ in Proposition \ref{prop:non_increasing}, and with the assistance of this proposition, we validate the convergence of the expectation value of $V$ in Theorem \ref{thm:QLD_convergence}.

-\begin{theorem_}[Convergence of QLD] Assume that $V$ is a continuously differentiable convex function and $\nabla^{2}V(x) <+ \infty$ for any $x$ in the domain.
-Let $x^*$ be the unique global minimum of $V(x)$.
-Then the solution $\rho(t)$ to \eq{eq:Gao_Lindblad}, with approximation $\hbar \Omega \ll kT$, satisfies that